Repair, Upgrade or Replace?

 Malwarebytes offers protection against malware (Malicious software) that some virus scanners fail to detect.
 Using tools within virus scanners and regularly system scanning is good practice to keep viruses at bay.

 Utilising Windows own free clean-up tools offer additional maintenance to further optimise performance.
 Tools such as Disk Clean-up and Optimise Drives will free up space and improve your system.
-Checking Apps & Features (Win 10) or Programs and Features (Win 7) to remove old software you don’t is good practice.
+Checking Apps & Features (Win 10) or Programs and Features (Win 7) to remove old software you don’t use is good practice.
 Some apps affect the boot time or take up resources so removal will free up space and optimise systems.
 You’d be surprised by how many apps are built up over time so a reduction will see an improvement.

 Dust can cause havoc to electric devices and a big build can overheat internal components and damage them.
 This can block air flow, damage fans and prevent components cooling down to overheat.
 Checking dust levels at least once a year is recommended and more frequent in dustier environments.